 Playful Leadership: Foundation Part II

-Join us on a once-in-a-lifetime adventure to explore the four aspects of Ikigai: What you love, what you are good at, what you can be paid for and what the world needs.
+Join us on a 2-day course to explore tried and tested principles and techniques for navigating personal and organisational systems.
+By learning to enable change through personal transformation, you will gain the insights and skills for enabling systems to thrive as a whole.
+During this course, we’ll explore in particular the four aspects of Ikigai: What you love, what you are good at, what you can be paid for and what the world needs.
 Through a range of creative, energising, revitalising and thought-provoking activities based on Play Science (including Multiple Intelligences, Play Styles and Play Types), you will leave this session with a clearer understanding of your Ikigai to get you jumping out of bed each morning and ideas for having more fun at work when you arrive as well as ideas to enable others to do the same.

-This course follows on from the Playful Leadership Foundation II course and provides a refresher on core concepts covered in the foundation course as well additional concepts to deepen your appreciation and practice of personal transformation through play.
+This course follows on from the Playful Leadership Foundation I course and provides a refresher on core concepts covered in the foundation course as well additional concepts to deepen your appreciation and practice of personal and systemic transformation through play.
 Find out more here.

 Where True Play Happens

-Prior to February 2020, this programme took place in the beautiful play space of Chicheley Hall in Buckinghamshire, a stunning Grade I listed mansion as featured in film and television projects as Pride and Prejudice, The Meaning of Life, and Black Beauty.
-Chicheley Hall is also the home of the Kavli Royal Society International Centre, a venue for residential events.
+This programme began in July 2019 in the beautiful play space of Chicheley Hall in Buckinghamshire, a stunning Grade I listed mansion as featured in film and television projects as Pride and Prejudice, The Meaning of Life, and Black Beauty.
+Until recently, Chicheley Hall had been the home of the Kavli Royal Society International Centre, a venue for residential events.
 As the oldest scientific academy in continuous existence, The Royal Society is dedicated to promoting excellence in science and is a fellowship of many of the world’s most eminent scientists.